mutanyi/foundation-maker/README.md

 The Handler.php class is setup to render views and pass along the $e object, so that the view can take in a custom message.
 The class utilizes a switch statement on exception type, making it easy to add exceptions.

-Note that when you are running the * **[make:exception(#makeexception)** command, you have to add the exceptions to the Handler manually, in both the render and renderException methods.
+Note that when you are running the **[make:exception](#makeexception)** command, you have to add the exceptions to the Handler manually, in both the render and renderException methods.
 The renderException case statement would look like:

 ~~~~